Building Signal Check™ — a proprietary scoping tool by Zion Fire Protection, LLC · Trademark application pending

 A Texas reference library on in-building public-safety radio.

-Plain-English, code-cited articles for owners, GCs, and design teams trying to understand IFC §510, NFPA 1225, FCC 47 CFR §90.219, and what they mean for the buildings you own and build.
-All articles are DRAFT — currently under technical review by Joel Sadowsky (NICET III · FCC GROL).
+Plain-English, primary-source-cited articles for building owners, GCs, and design teams trying to understand IFC §510, NFPA 1225, FCC 47 CFR §90.219, and what they mean for the buildings you own and build.
+Authored and reviewed by Joel Sadowsky (NICET III Fire Alarm, NICET III Special Hazards, FCC GROL).

 Use our free Building Signal Check tool →